Q1 2017 Newsletter: Own Meritorious Businesses - Not Stock Markets

 If 2017 proves to be the beginning of a difficult era for index investors, as 1966 proved to be, how might disciplined long-duration large-cap value investing do going forward?

-The answer could come by looking at the average return of the Large Cap Value equity funds found in Morningstar's database from January 1, 1966 to December 31, 1982.
-An investment of $10,000 on January 1, 1966 grew to $42,814 as opposed to a gain to $29,256 in the S&P 500 Index.
-This is confirmed by looking at the movement of Berkshire Hathaway's shares during that time period in the accompanying table:
+The answer could come by looking at the average return of the Large Cap Value equity funds found in Morningstar's database from January 1, 1966, to December 31, 1982.
+An investment of $10,000 on January 1, 1966, grew to $42,814 as opposed to a gain to $29,256 in the S&P 500 Index.
+This is confirmed by looking at the movement of Berkshire Hathaway's (NYSE:BRK.A) (NYSE:BRK.B) shares during that time period in the accompanying table:

-The 17-year gain in Berkshire Hathaway (NYSE:BRK.B) shares was rudely interrupted by a greater than 50% decline in 1973 through 1974.
+The 17-year gain in Berkshire Hathaway shares was rudely interrupted by a greater than 50% decline in 1973 through 1974.
 However, it is obvious that the overall challenging index environment included a number of fire sale declines which opened the door for what most people consider to be the most successful value stock investor in U.S. investment history to thrive.
 We are not arguing that we have ability which rivals Buffett or that we are guaranteed to match the average of our peers in a better value environment.
 Instead, we are proposing that a more difficult index environment could open up opportunities to find meritorious companies on sale which meet our eight criteria for common stock selection.

-The severe decline of 2007-2009 were profitable for us for the calendar years 2009 through the first quarter of 2017, even though most investors were acting as if the financial meltdown would keep us depressed forever.
+The severe decline of 2007-2009 was profitable for us for the calendar years 2009 through the first quarter of 2017, even though most investors were acting as if the financial meltdown would keep us depressed forever.
 Think of all the negative nabobs who scared investors away from stocks the last eight years.
 We chuckle when we see them get trotted out on TV every time a decline happens in the S&P 500 Index.
 For us, an occasional bear market usually spells portfolio upgrade and long-duration opportunity, because our competitors and most individual investors see their trust in common stocks fall as prices fall.

 This view of large cap value investing shows that money can be made and economic benefit can accrue in contrarian value strategies during an era of relatively poor index results.
 What evidence is there for similar forward improvement over the index?

 First, expensive stocks are dominating the S&P 500 Index and tech is the largest sector in the index.
-We would argue that the internet has been as important to investor views today as the space race was in the 1960s.
+We would argue that the Internet has been as important to investor views today as the space race was in the 1960s.

 Tech sector weighting